Health Information Requirements

-Kindergarten: A current and completed Physical Exam Form, with immunization records.
+Kindergarten: A current and completed State of Illinois Certificate of Child Health Examination, with immunization records.
 Vision and Dental Exam Forms, as required by the Illinois School Code.

 2nd Grade: A current and completed Dental Exam Form, as required by the Illinois School Code.

-6th Grade: A current and completed Physical Exam Form, with immunization records.
+6th Grade: A current and completed State of Illinois Certificate of Child Health Examination, with immunization records.
 Dental Exam Form, as required by the Illinois School Code.

 - Enrolling in an Illinois school for the first time, regardless of grade.

-All children entering kindergarten and the 2nd and 6th grades must present proof of having been examined by a licensed dentist before May 15 of the current school year.
+Dental Examination: All children entering kindergarten, 2nd, 6th, and 9th grades must present proof of having been examined by a licensed dentist before May 15 of the current school year.
 Failure to present proof allows the school to hold the child’s report card until the student presents: (1) proof of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.

 - Health examination or immunization requirements on medical grounds if a physician provides written verification.

 - Eye examination requirement if the student’s parent/guardian shows an undue burden or lack of access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist.